dydxprotocol/v4-abacus/README.md

 # Web #

+## If you are using v4-abacus with the v4-web repo, follow local development instructions [here.](https://github.com/dydxprotocol/v4-web?tab=readme-ov-file#local-abacus-development)

-Abaacus generates a Javascript / Typescript UMD module with the following command:
+Abacus generates a Javascript / Typescript UMD module with the following command:

 > ./gradlew assembleJsPackage